 The valuation basis of investment properties is fair value being the amounts for which the properties could be exchanged between willing parties in an arm's length transaction, based on current market prices in an active market for similar properties in the same location and condition, subject to similar leases and takes into consideration occupancy rates and returns on investments.

-The investment properties were valued in June 2014 and appraised in June 2015 by Cosgraves Property Advisers, accredited independent valuers.
+The investment properties were valued in June 2014 and appraised in June 2016 by Taylor Byrne Pty Ltd (previously known as Cosgraves Property Advisers), accredited independent valuers.

 Leasing arrangements